|

 }

-The monitoring functions are used to indicate that the SprayQc application is starting or stopping monitoring the peripheral equipment.
-For the example we’re not actually monitoring any equipment, but here would be the place to connect to the equipment and start reading out data.
+the example we’re not actually monitoring any equipment, but here would be the place to connect to the equipment and start reading out data.

 public override void MonitoringStart()